 sourmash tutorials and notebooks¶

-The first two tutorials!¶
+The first three tutorials!¶

-These tutorials are both command line tutorials that should work on Mac OS X and Linux.
+These tutorials are command line tutorials that should work on Mac OS X and Linux.
 They require about 5 GB of disk space and 5 GB of RAM.

 Background and details¶